gotchoices/ChipSync/doc/cluster.md

 ### Lying referees

 Referee may intentionally or unintentionally "lie" and give out contradictory votes.
 In the worst case, where said referee is also a tie breaker voting wise, this can cause a situation where some participants commit their resources, while others roll them back.
-This will be discovered during Concensus, and each participant can take action based on what is most adventageous.
+This will be discovered during Consensus, and each participant can take action based on what is most advantageous.
 For instance:
 * a participant that was told to void, which is downstream of nodes which committed, may choose to remain in a voided state, but may elect to participate in a subsequent correcting lift
 * a participant that was told to commit, which is downstream of nodes which voided, may create a compensating reversal transaction with its peers